 Alzheimer’s Cure Research: Latest Discoveries and Progress

 Every day, researchers work diligently to find a cure for Alzheimer’s, a disease so prevalent that it is the sixth leading cause of death in the United States.
-According to the Alzheimer’s Association, more than five million people in the United States currently live with Alzheimer’s and more than 15 million caregivers provided Alzheimer’s care during 2015.
+According to the Alzheimer’s Association, more than five million people in the United States live with Alzheimer’s, and more than 15 million caregivers provided Alzheimer’s care in 2015.

-The good news is that there are constant advancements being made in the search for an Alzheimer’s cure.
-These three recent studies all reveal important information which may contribute to a cure and, ultimately, the prevention of Alzheimer’s.
+The good news is that constant advancements are being made in the search for an Alzheimer’s cure.
+These three recent studies all reveal important information that may contribute to a drug and, ultimately, the prevention of Alzheimer’s.

 Alzheimer’s spreads in a pattern due to protein variation.

 A new study has revealed the potential reason why Alzheimer’s spreads through the brain in a specific pattern.
-Researchers had previously identified the pattern of Alzheimer’s in the brain but the reason behind that pattern was unknown until now.
+Researchers had previously identified the way Alzheimer’s in the brain, but the reason behind that pattern was unknown until now.

-It appears that a variation in the brain’s protein levels actually identifies Alzheimer’s progression in the brain before the disease sets in.
-It is possible that, aided by this knowledge, doctors could look for these protein variations in patients’ brains to identify those who are susceptible to Alzheimer’s, before symptoms even appear.
+A variation in the brain’s protein levels appears to identify Alzheimer’s progression in the brain before the disease sets in.
+It is possible that, aided by this knowledge, doctors could look for these protein variations in patients’ brains to identify those susceptible to Alzheimer’s before symptoms even appear.

 This early diagnosis could prove extremely valuable in preventing the disease.